 The pathogen overwinters in affected potato tubers left in the ground (and also left by the sides of fields in the case of some commercial crops affected the previous year).
 Whilst it’s possible that tomato or potato material left in an individual garden could act as a source of the disease for the following year, the great majority of infections in gardens arise from wind-blown sporangia originating from other gardens and allotments, and from commercial potato crops.
 In the UK, outbreaks may occur from June onwards, usually earliest in the South West.

 The presence of new blight strains in the UK means that the pathogen now has the potential to produce resting spores (oospores) in the affected plant tissues.
 The oospores are released from the rotting tissues to contaminate the soil.
-These resting spores have yet to be found in the UK, but analysis of the recent variations in blight strains occurring on potato crops in some parts of the UK suggests that they could be being produced.
+These resting spores have yet to be found in the UK, but analysis of the recent genetic variations in blight strains occurring on potato crops in some parts of the UK suggests that they could be being produced.
 Little is currently known about their survival and their potential as a source of the disease, but investigations are continuing and more information is likely to become available over the next few years.
 However, because oospores are resilient structures, if they are produced in infected foliage it is quite possible that they will also survive many home garden composting systems.
 This is why it is preferable to dispose of waste from blighted crops in other ways.
 Municipal and commercial composting systems should reach the very high temperatures necessary to kill oospores and other resilient pathogen propagules.

 Attacks of blight occurring in late summer can defoliate potato crops, but if the disease arrives when the tubers are already mature, and they are harvested before they become infected, little is lost.
 However, early attacks can be devastating and, more than 150 years since the Irish potato famine, blight is still the most important disease of potatoes, both for gardeners and commercial growers.